 Tanner the Triceratops – Free Dinosaur Crochet Pattern

 Dinosaurs are so popular these days!
-My son just loves them, and his dino obsession is what gave me the inspiration for my latest free pattern, Tanner the Triceratops.
+My son just loves them, and his dino obsession is what gave me the inspiration for my latest design.
+Introducing my new free triceratops crochet pattern, Tanner the Triceratops!

 Tanner is a beginner friendly dinosaur amigurumi.
 He is about 10″ tall when sitting down, and about 13″ tall when standing.
 Most pieces are worked in the round and then sewn together at the end, with a bit of embroidery for the nails.